Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: More Experimental Analysis

 To further investigate the impact of input frame rate (FPS) on performance, we provide a supplementary analysis for Gemini-2.5-Pro~\cite{Gemini-2.5} and Qwen3-VL~\cite{qwen3} in Tab.~\ref{tab:fps}.
 While Qwen3-VL's default is 2 FPS and Gemini-2.5-Pro's is 1 FPS, both models' documentation recommends increasing the FPS for more detailed fine-grained analysis.
 We therefore evaluate Qwen3-VL-8B-Instruct at 4, 8, and 16 FPS, and Gemini-2.5-Pro at 4 and 8 FPS.

 The results align perfectly with the conclusions presented in our main paper.
 We observe that increasing the FPS yields slight, positive improvements in performance, but the gains are marginal.
-This finding strongly supports our hypothesis that the primary bottleneck for current MLLMs is not the quantity of perceptual input, but rather their core limitations in fine-grained physical understanding and higher-order reasoning.
+This indicates that the difficulty of our tasks primarily stems from the cognitive demands of fine-grained physical understanding and higher-order reasoning, which cannot be trivially overcome by simply providing denser visual inputs.